Business Startup CostsUpdated March 2026

 LowNational avg: $105,000High

 The Evansville metro tells a specific economic story.
 Strong school districts, affordable homes, and a community-first mentality that keeps neighborhoods stable.
 On the housing front, this is one of America's more affordable housing markets, where homeownership is within reach for most working families.
-For start a bakery, the practical upshot is a more relaxed labor market where service providers compete on price as much as reputation.
+For start a bakery, the practical upshot is a more relaxed labor market where businesses compete on price as much as reputation.
 That local reality is more useful than any national statistic.

 What Matters Most